uipath-certification/uipath-certification.github.io/_posts/2021-04-03-uipath-anchor-base-example-tutorial.md

 Run the RPA application and you’ll see that it works exactly the same as before.
 And that’s a full UiPath Anchor Base tutorial to demonstrate how to improve on the basic selector functionality provided with UiPath Studio.

+More information on how to use the UiPath anchor base activity can be found in the <a href="https://docs.uipath.com/activities/docs/anchor-base">production documentation.</a>

+The sharing of Anders Jensen's content should not be interpreted as his endorsement for this site.
+We just like his content, and we hope he likes ours too.

 Find more from Anders Jensen on his <a href="https://andersjensen.org/">webpage.</a>

-More information on how to use the UiPath anchor base activity can be found in the <a href="https://docs.uipath.com/activities/docs/anchor-base">production documentation.</a>